42talents/blog-verify-database-content-from-a-karate-test/README.md

   Then status 202
 ```

-But this only checks the return code and does not verify that the log entry is added to the database.
+But this only checks the return code and does not verify that the log entry exists in the database.

 ### Database access from karate

-The karate framework has the feature to call java code from the test.
+The karate framework has the feature of calling java code from the test.

 You can use this feature to write some utility class that gives you access to the database.

-As the test should be easy to read and understand it's better to write specific methods on a specific utility class.
-The following shows a test that verifies the database content using the utility class `dbutils.LogDatabase`.
+Writing specific methods in a particular utility class is better because the test should be easy to read and understand.
+For example, the following shows a test that verifies the database content using the utility class `dbutils.LogDatabase`.

 ```gherkin
 Background: